Filter bubble: Extensions of concept

-Similarities and Differences to Echo Chambers
+Comparison with echo chambers

 Both "echo chambers" and "filter bubbles" describe situations where individuals are exposed to a narrow range of opinions and perspectives that reinforce their existing beliefs and biases, but there are some subtle differences between the two, especially in practices surrounding social media.

-Specific to news media, an echo chamber. is a metaphorical description of a situation in which beliefs are amplified or reinforced by communication and repetition inside a closed system.
-Based from the sociological concept of selective exposure theory, the term is a metaphor based on the acoustic echo chamber, where sounds reverberate in a hollow enclosure.
-With regards to social media, this sort of situation feeds into explicit mechanisms of self-selected personalization, which describes all processes in which users of a given platform can actively opt in and out of information consumption, such as a users's ability to follow other users or select into groups.
+Specific to news media, an echo chamber is a metaphorical description of a situation in which beliefs are amplified or reinforced by communication and repetition inside a closed system.
+Based on the sociological concept of selective exposure theory, the term is a metaphor based on the acoustic echo chamber, where sounds reverberate in a hollow enclosure.
+With regard to social media, this sort of situation feeds into explicit mechanisms of self-selected personalization, which describes all processes in which users of a given platform can actively opt in and out of information consumption, such as a user's ability to follow other users or select into groups.

-By visiting an "echo chamber," people are able to seek out information that reinforces their existing views, potentially as an unconscious exercise of confirmation bias.
+In an echo chamber, people are able to seek out information that reinforces their existing views, potentially as an unconscious exercise of confirmation bias.
 This sort of feedback regulation may increase political and social polarization and extremism.
 This can lead to users aggregating into homophilic clusters within social networks, which contributes to group polarization.
 "Echo chambers" reinforce an individual's beliefs without factual support.
 Individuals are surrounded by those who acknowledge and follow the same viewpoints, but they also possess the agency to break outside of the echo chambers.

 On the other hand, filter bubbles are implicit mechanisms of pre-selected personalization, where a user's media consumption is created by personalized algorithms; the content a user sees is filtered through an AI-driven algorithm that reinforces their existing beliefs and preferences, potentially excluding contrary or diverse perspectives.
 In this case, users have a more passive role and are perceived as victims of a technology that automatically limits their exposure to information that would challenge their world view.
-Some researchers argue, however, that becuase users still play an active role in selectively curating their own newsfeeds and information sources through their interactions with search engines and social media networks, that they directly assist in the filtering process by AI-driven algorithms, thus effectively engaging in self-segregating filter bubbles.
+Some researchers argue, however, that because users still play an active role in selectively curating their own newsfeeds and information sources through their interactions with search engines and social media networks, that they directly assist in the filtering process by AI-driven algorithms, thus effectively engaging in self-segregating filter bubbles.

 Despite their differences, the usage of these terms go hand-in-hand in both academic and platform studies.
 It is often hard to distinguish between the two concepts in social network studies, due to limitations in accessibility of the filtering algorithms, that perhaps could enable researchers to compare and contrast the agencies of the two concepts.
 This type of research will continue to grow more difficult to conduct, as many social media networks have also begun to limit API access needed for academic research.